CFB Comox: Fall 2021 and beyond

 In October 2021, Flair Airlines announced that they would be starting flights from Comox to Calgary and Edmonton starting late March 2022.
 It was unclear if WestJet plans on resuming service to Puerto Vallarta for the winter season of 2021-2022, due to uncertainly around COVID-19 and the travel restrictions in Canada.

 On November 15, 2021, Swoop Airlines announced that they will commence three times weekly service from Edmonton, using their fleet of Boeing 737 Next Generation (737-800) aircraft, on Thursday, June 9, 2022.
-“Swoop’s arrival will generate a lot of excitement for travellers looking for affordable options to reconnect with their friends and family,” said Mike Atkins, Comox Valley Airport’s CEO.
-“We are delighted to have Swoop support travel to the Comox Valley, particularly for our tourism partners ready to welcome visitors to the spectacular region we serve."
+"Swoop's arrival will generate a lot of excitement for travellers looking for affordable options to reconnect with their friends and family," said Mike Atkins, Comox Valley Airport's CEO.
+"We are delighted to have Swoop support travel to the Comox Valley, particularly for our tourism partners ready to welcome visitors to the spectacular region we serve."

 On November 18, 2021, 22 people were injured in an explosion at the barracks at CFB Comox.
 Sixteen military members and six civilians were injured on Thursday after an explosion took place at a barracks building that was undergoing renovations.
 59 people were housed in the building, though not everyone was inside of the building at the time of the blast.

 During the 2021 Pacific Northwest floods in B.C., members from CFB Comox assisted in rescuing people stranded after flooding and mudslides washed out multiple sections of Highway 7 near Agassiz.
 In the 48 hours leading up to the CAF request for assistance, the Royal Canadian Air Force dispatched three Cormorant helicopters from 442 Transport and Rescue Squadron to airlift more than 300 people, 26 dogs and one cat to safety.

 Airlines and destinations

-Summit Air also provides charter services from Comox.
+AirSprint and Summit Air also provide charter services from Comox.